moderndatacompany/dataos.info/docs/resources/lens/exploration_of_deployed_lens_using_rest_apis.md

 # Exploration of Lens using REST APIs

 REST API enables Lens to deliver data over the HTTP protocol.
-It is is enabled by default and secured using [API scopes](/resources/lens/api_endpoints_and_scopes/).
+It is enabled by default and secured using [API scopes](/resources/lens/api_endpoints_and_scopes/).
 It consists of a base path and API scopes:

 - **Base Path:** All REST API endpoints are prefixed with `/lens2/api`.
-For example, `/v2/meta` is available at `/lens2/api/<lens_name>/v2/meta`
+For example, `/v2/meta` is accessed at `/lens2/api/<lens_name>/v2/meta`.
-.

 - **API Scopes:** Endpoints are secured by API scopes, restricting access based on user permissions.
-Follows the principle of least privilege to grant only necessary access.
+It follows the principle of least privilege, granting only the necessary access.

 **API Endpoint Request Methods and Body Types**